 One of the biggest changes you can make for the planet, your health and your pocketbook is to go car-free.
 Making the leap to being car-free with little ones in tow, however, poses some unique challenges.
 Here’s some practical advice on making it work (and enjoying the ride), from parents who have been there.

 Did you ever think that gardening, or saving and sharing seeds would be an act of resistance?
-Seed sharing stations can serve as essential tools in maintaining control of what we eat, as well as bringing awareness to the growing control big business has over our food supply.
+Seed lending libraries can serve as essential tools in maintaining control of what we eat, as well as bringing awareness to the growing control big business has over our food supply.

 There’s a lot of focus on creating sustainable cities these day.
 And do we ever need it!
 But in addition to cities that close the circle on waste and energy consumption, we can work to create cities of abundance, where art, music, and expression are encouraged and supported.